margauxreynolds/opensky-flights-analysis/README.md

-# ds3022-dp3-earthquakes
+# redfin-real-estate-analysis
-This project analyzes data from the USGS Earthquake real-time feed.
+This project analyzes data from the Redfin Real Estate API.